dexlex/DexShiftingView/README.md

 # Setup

-DexShiftingView is pushed to Maven Central as an AAR.
+it.dex.dexshiftingview.DexShiftingView is pushed to Maven Central as an AAR.
 Add the following to build.gradle.

 ```gradle
     dependencies {